Pure-Battlefield/Seeding/Battlefield4Seeder/readme.txt

 What are "SleepWhen[Not]Seeding" in the settings?
 These specify how often (in minutes) to open up internet explorer and check the player count of the server.
 Checking the player count occurs in the background but you will see your PC momentarily slow down when it opens IE.
-SleepWhenSeeding is active when BF3 is open, SleepWhenNotSeeding is active when BF3 is not open.
+SleepWhenSeeding is active when BF is open, SleepWhenNotSeeding is active when BF is not open.

 Settings:
 ServerAddress - set the address of the server to monitor/seed